 There are numerous small hot springs located in Big Bend National Park that offer a wonderful soak alongside the Rio Grande River.
-The most famous one is the Langford Hot Springs, located at the junction of the Tornillo Creek and the Rio Grande River; it’s also known as Boquillas Hot Springs or Big Bend Hot Springs.
+The most famous one is the Langford Hot Springs, located at the junction of Tornillo Creek and the Rio Grande River; it’s also known as Boquillas Hot Springs or Big Bend Hot Springs.

 While visiting you will be able to study the remnants of past visitors through the rock art left in the limestone cliffs, as well as the artifacts shared by the Hot Springs Historic District.
-The hot spring here was enclosed within a brick wall, early in the 20th century, and this created the bathing pool so many have come to love and enjoy.
+The hot spring here was enclosed within a brick wall, early in the 20th century, and this created the bathing pool that many have come to love and enjoy.

-This was made for the guests of the Hot Springs Village, a small but purposeful settlement which included a post office and a general store.
+This was made for the guests of the Hot Springs Village, a small but purposeful settlement that included a post office and a general store.
 It was a popular location in the early 1900s, offering the healing properties of the hot spring to many, including those stricken with tuberculosis, but been abandoned since the 1940s.

 Soaking at Big Bend (Langford/Boquillas) Hot Springs

 The Langford hot spring is heated geo-thermally and stays near 105° Fahrenheit, though this temperature will fluctuate depending on the time of year.
 Containing many different minerals, the healing properties of soaking here cannot be understated.